Elastic Bayesian Model Calibration: Elastic Bayesian Model Calibration

-\textbf{\textit{Choice of alignment reference:}} This decomposition can occur by either aligning the model to the experiment, as described above, or by aligning to some other common element (e.g., one of the model runs).
-Hence, the quantities $\gamma_{y\rightarrow z}$, $\gamma_{z\rightarrow z}$, $\bm v_{y\rightarrow z}$, and $\bm v_{z\rightarrow z}$ used above can be replaced with $\gamma_{y\rightarrow y^*}$, $\gamma_{z\rightarrow y^*}$, $\bm v_{y\rightarrow y^*}$ and $\bm v_{z\rightarrow y^*}$ for some common reference $y^*(t)$ like the first model run.
-There are a few reasons why this could be useful.
+\textbf{\textit{Choice of alignment reference:}} This decomposition can occur by either aligning the model to the experiment or by aligning to some other common element (e.g., one of the model runs).
+Alignment to the experiment is natural in many cases, but there are a few reasons why aligning to one of the model runs could be useful.
 First, the model runs have no discrepancy or noise, which means that warping to them can be more stable.
 Second, exploration of the computer model is often of interest even if there is no calibration data, in which case emulation is frequently used and can be performed more accurately when accounting for misalignment.

 \textbf{\textit{Modeling transformed aligned curves:}} Recall that we use the SRVF transformation of the original curves to obtain the warping decomposition.
-However, we opt not to build the model for the aligned data in the SRVF space.
-Modeling in derivative space means that when models are transformed back to the native space, errors are integrated and unrealistic heteroskedasticity arises.
-Note that this problem is muted when transforming from shooting vectors to warping functions because of the highly-constrained shape of the warping functions.
+However, we opt not to build the model for the aligned data in the SRVF space (i.e., we model $z$ and $y$ instead of $q_z$ and $q_y$).
+We do this because modeling in derivative space means that when models are transformed back to the native space (e.g., to make predictions), errors are integrated and unrealistic heteroskedasticity arises.
+Using $\ltwo$ distance between the aligned curves (rather than their SRVFs) still results in a proper metric, as long as the SRVFs were used for the alignment.
+Note that we do not experience heteroskedasticity issues when transforming from shooting vectors to warping functions because of the highly-constrained shape of the warping functions.